niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 ## Appendix: Objects and Programming Environments

+All messages and documents, regardless of content, are literals -- immutable sequences of bytes or characters.

+[XSD](https://www.w3.org/TR/xmlschema11-2/#datatype) defines datatype as having three properties:
+* A value space, which is a set of values.
+* A lexical space, which is a set of literals used to denote the values.
+* A mapping from the lexical space into the value space, along with a few functions, relations, and procedures associated with the datatype.

-Common usage indicates that Object vs. non-Object designates the distinction between external literal values and internal operations on those values, not a distinction between simple and complex content.
-The same value, both simple and complex, can be both a literal value and the internal state of an object.
+Common usage across computing environments indicates that object vs. non-object reflects XSD's distinction between internal logical values and external message/document literals, not a distinction between simple and complex content.
+Any value, either simple and complex, has both a lexical representation and internal program state.

 **XML Objects**
 >